 This large coastal lagoon, right in the heart of Avoca Beach, is relatively untouched by development.
 The star shaped lagoon with a large island at its centre offers many creeks, passages, inlets and wide expanses to explore.
 This ecologically significant and picturesque wetland area is home to pelicans, herons, cormorants, many other birds and wildlife.
 Avoca Lagoon wetland is also home to an endangered Green & Golden Bell Frog colony, diverse and rare flora and its abundant fish stocks afford excellent fishing opportunities.

-Recreational areas for swimming, snorkeling, fishing, exercise, paddling, relaxation
+Recreational areas for swimming, snorkelling, fishing, exercise, paddling, relaxation

 Aesthetic qualities for immersion in and appreciation of natural environment